When you know yourself, you can plan your career and education based on what's important to you: your interests

 Registration Changes: Course registrations or “add/drops” must be carried out in consultation with an Academic Advisor and sponsorship supervisor, if applicable.
 It is the student’s responsibility to register for and maintain credit minimums as required for sponsorship and to ensure their registration is sufficient to meet their sponsoring agencies’ requirements.

-New students are accepted into the Academic Upgrading program for courses beginning in the Fall (September) or Winter (January).!span>
+New applicants are accepted into the Academic Upgrading program for courses beginning in the Fall (September) or Winter (January).

 Search Transfer Alberta for course and program transfer information including transfer agreements between post-secondary schools in Alberta, British Columbia, Northwest Territories, Nunavut and Yukon.

 Transfer(s) available outside of Transfer Alberta: Courses numbered at any of the 0010, 0020, or 0030 levels in this program are accepted in lieu of high school courses for admission at Alberta universities, colleges, and technical institutes, as well as at most colleges and universities in the United States.
 However, students do not receive high school credits towards a diploma from Alberta Education.
 Lethbridge College issues its own grades and its own credential.

 Updated November 24, 2023.
 The information contained in this profile is current as of the date shown.